 Future Farming Resilience Project

 Have you prepared for the changes to Direct Basic Payments and the potential impact on your farm?

 Our project is designed to work with farmers to help guide them and understand what the changes to Direct Basic Payments will mean to them and their farms.

 Who’s eligible to take part?

-In addition, you must not be participating in any other Defra funded Future Farming Resilience projects.
+We are looking for farmers and landowners in Devon and Somerset who are currently in receipt of BPS payments.
+In addition, you must not be participating in any other Defra-funded Future Farming Resilience Projects.

 Find out more